afids/afids-validator/README.md

     psql fid_db
     \password
     ```
-8. Create environment for development `touch .env`
-9. Update configuration in `.env.template` and rename to `.env` file
+8. Update configuration in `.env.template` and rename to `.env` file
-10. `python manage.py db upgrade`
+9. `python manage.py db upgrade`
-11. `python manage.py runserver`
+10. `python manage.py runserver`

 If there are no errors, you can test it out locally at http://localhost:5000